-Citizen of the United States, registered voter in the district at the time nomination papers are issued.1 May not serve more than three terms in the State Assembly.
+Citizen of the United States, registered voter in the district at the time nomination papers are issued.
+Serve no more than 12 years in the State Senate, the Assembly, or both, in any combination of them during their lifetime if they were first elected to the Legislature after June 2012 and they have not previously served in the State Senate or Assembly.
 (Cal.
 Const., art.
-IV, § 2)
+IV, § 2 (a)(4))